|

 Abundant stories, photos and fact sheets on stingless native bees by Russell and Janine Zabel.
 Tetragonula carbonaria (previously called Trigona carbonaria) and Austroplebeia australis nest sales.
 Boxing and nest rescue services.

-Great photos and information about stingless bees and their honey (sugarbag) and waxes (cerumen) by Dr Tim Heard.
+Great photos and information about stingless bees and their honey and propolis by Dr Tim Heard.
 Hive sales and beekeeping resources.

 BeesBusiness

-Great articles and photos on native bees compiled by Megan Halcroft of the University of Western Sydney.
+Great articles and photos on native bees compiled by passionate native bee promoter, Dr Megan Halcroft.

 Australian Insect Farm